naruto9554/bitcoin-web-api/README.md

 # Using

-Test API endpoints with built-in Swagger
+Test API endpoints with built-in Swagger by going to localhost:5555/swagger